jpp577/jpp577.github.io/_pages/about.md

 News
 ======
+- [Jun.
+2025] My thesis received the Doctoral Dissertation Award of the Chinese Institute of Electronics!
+[News from WHU](https://news.whu.edu.cn/info/1015/482287.htm).
 - [Apr 2025] We got one paper accepted by IEEE TMC!
 - [Nov 2024] We got one paper accepted by NDSS 2025!
 - [May 2024] I successfully defended my doctoral thesis.
 - [Dec 2022] We got one paper accepted by NSDI 2023!
 [News from WHU](https://news.whu.edu.cn/info/1015/68499.htm).